House chaplain retracts resignation, and Speaker Ryan lets him remain in post

-In a remarkable two-page letter to Ryan, Conroy disputed the speaker's public explanation for removing him and said he wanted to retract the resignation letter he submitted at Ryan’s direction last month.
+Conroy decided to fight Ryan’s move to oust him – telling the Republican leader on Thursday he wanted to retract the resignation letter he submitted at Ryan’s direction last month.

-“I have never been disciplined, nor reprimanded, nor have I ever heard a complaint about my ministry during my time as House chaplain,” Conroy, a Catholic, wrote in a letter to Ryan.
+“I have never been disciplined, nor reprimanded, nor have I ever heard a complaint about my ministry during my time as House chaplain,” Conroy wrote in a letter to Ryan.
 “It is my desire to continue to serve as House chaplain in this 115th United States Congress and beyond …”

 Hours after Conroy's letter became public, Ryan said he accepted Conroy’s retraction and "decided that he will remain in his position as Chaplain of the House."
 The Wisconsin GOP leader defended his original decision, saying it "was made in what I believed to be the best interest of this institution."